Silverpeas/silverpeas-ui-compressor/README.md

         required if the input file extension is neither 'js' nor 'css'.

     --charset character-set
-        If a supported character set is specified, the YUI Compressor will use it to read the input file.
+        If a supported character set is specified, the Silverpeas's UI Compressor will use it to read the input file.
 Otherwise, it will assume that the platform's default character set is being used.
 The output file is encoded using the same character set.

     -o outfile

         Place output in file outfile.
-If not specified, the YUI Compressor will default to the standard output, which you can redirect to a file.
+If not specified, the Silverpeas's UI Compressor will default to the standard output, which you can redirect to a file.
         Supports a filter syntax for expressing the output pattern when there are multiple input files.  ex:
-            java -jar yuicompressor.jar -o '.css$:-min.css' *.css
+            java -jar silverpeas-ui-compressor.jar -o '.css$:-min.css' *.css
         ... will minify all .css files and save them as -min.css

     -v, --verbose